Kunalbera/Deep-learning-based-AI-Desktop-Assistant/README.md

 firstly run the Coco.py file
-then click on the Speak button after clicking Say something and according to your command your assistant give a reply
+then click on the Speak button after clicking Say something and according to your command your assistant give a reply Cautious : When ever you make any changes in Intent.json file make sure that you delete the .pth file and run the Train.py and then run the Coco.py